 "Two strangers find their lives colliding in an impossible way.
 Alex is a methodical cargo thief working for a dangerous cartel.
 Sam is a determined paramedic trying to save the world while running from her past."

 In all honesty, I really think the best thing about the whole Hunger Games franchise remains Jennifer Lawrence.
 She made for a terrific heroine.
 As for the story?
 Meh.
 Take it, leave it.
 It's all the same to me.
+Plus, I still find it pretty laughable that Lawrence thinks she was the big screen's first female action hero.
 On this day in 2014, The Hunger Games: Mockingjay - Part 1 opened theatrically, and here's the plot summary compliments of IMDB.com:

 "Katniss Everdeen is in District 13 after she shatters the games forever.
 Under the leadership of President Coin and the advice of her trusted friends, Katniss spreads her wings as she fights to save Peeta and a nation moved by her courage."